-This broad coverage of diverse applications will prepare you for a range of careers in industry.
-Another feature of the course is the substantial amounts of practical work, which will give you confidence with software and digital hardware implementations using micro controllers, FPGA, DSP devices and general system-on-chip the methodology.
+This broad coverage of diverse applications cannot be found in any comparable course in the UK.
+This is beneficial to you as it prepares you for a range of careers in industry.
+Another feature of the course is the substantial amount of practical work, giving you confidence with software and digital hardware implementations using microcontrollers, FPGA, DSP devices and general system-on-chip methodology.

 Course duration: Full-time, 12 months